EXCLUSIVE-Vietnam's VinFast to deliver EVs to Europe this year as EU probes China rivals

 The Nasdaq-listed company's plan to expand into Europe would represent a four-fold increase from a previous unmet target of delivering 700 cars by last July, and comes as the EU probe into Chinese EV makers creates a possible gap in the market.

-If fulfilled, Europe would become VinFast's biggest overseas market this year.
-The company had shipped about 2,100 EVs earlier this year to the United States.
+If fulfilled, Europe could become VinFast's biggest overseas market this year.
+The company had shipped about 2,100 EVs earlier this year to the United States and planned to ship more VF9 models, according to its first filing to the U.S. Securities and Exchange Commission (SEC) after the listing.

 "We expect to deliver the first VF8 models to French, German and Dutch customers in the fourth quarter of this year," Le Thi Thu Thuy, VinFast's chief executive, said, adding the company's other models VF6, VF7, and VF9 would be launched in the European market next year.